Mircea-Gosman/Pause/README.md

 * Updating a schedule in the Database from the client

 As of now, there is no support for:
-* Live Facebook friends updates (if the friend connection is made after user registration to the app) (webhooks not setup)
+* Live Facebook friends updates (if the friend connection is made after user registration to the app) ([webhooks](https://developers.facebook.com/docs/graph-api/webhooks/))
 * Between user notification transmission
 * Deleting an user
 * Logging out (relevant if option is implemented in client app, i.e. FB Messenger doesn't)